 IL - Assessment Program **

-- Individual diagnostic and ability evaluations in all grades when individuals have been referred and parental permission obtained;
+2. Individual diagnostic and ability evaluations in all grades when students have been referred and parental permission obtained;

-The district shall not discriminate in the methods, practices and materials used for assessment, evaluating and counseling students on the basis of sex, race, national origin, creed, or physical, mental, emotional or learning disability.
+The district shall not discriminate in the methods, practices and materials used for assessment, evaluating and counseling students on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, age, disability or marital status.
 Discrimination complaints shall be processed in accordance with established procedures.

 Staff will receive in-service education in the use of designated assessments and interpretation of assessment results.

-A periodic review and evaluation of the district’s assessment program will be conducted.
+The superintendent shall ensure a periodic review and evaluation of the district’s assessment program is conducted.